kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 <h2>Use your time off learn those frameworks and libraries</h2>
 If you need to ramp up on those framework, do just with the current block of free time you have.
 On my first day of unemployment, I went to a Starbucks and went through a ton of online React tutorials.

 Next, I went through <a href="https://egghead.io/courses/getting-started-with-redux">those kick-a** free Redux tutorials on Egghead</a>.
-After that, I had enough confidence to list React/Redux as a skillset and started getting more interviews.
+After that, I had enough confidence to list React/Redux as a skill set and started getting more interviews.

 <em><strong>UPDATE</strong>: The Egghead course is taught by Redux creator Dan Abramov and is worth watching.
 But if you're a Redux beginner, I would suggest watching <a href="https://learnredux.com/">Wes Bos' free Redux course</a> first.
 It holds your hand a bit more and also discusses how to use Redux inside React, not just Redux.</em>

-<h2>Pure JavaScript </h2>
+<h2>Your plain JavaScript knowledge matters </h2>
+Every job I applied for listed JavaScript as a required skillset.
+Not React or Angular or Vue...JavaScript.

+Frameworks are important but understanding how to use them in the JavaScript context is much, much more important.

 <h2>You need to know CSS better than you may think</h2>
 Generally speaking, CSS is easier and more manageable than JavaScript.
-But
+But hiring managers expect front web developers to have above-average CSS knowledge.

+The integrity of CSS codebase can deteriorate over time.
+People come and go from a project,

 -tech questions